grafana/google-sheets-datasource/docs/sources/configure.md

 ### Authenticate with the default GCE service account

 {{< admonition type="note" >}}
 This is **only** compatible when running Grafana on a Google Compute Engine (GCE) virtual machine.
-It is **not supported** in on-premise deployments, Grafana Cloud or other hosted environments.
+It is **not supported** in self-managed deployments, Grafana Cloud or other hosted environments.
 {{< /admonition >}}

 When Grafana is running on a Google Compute Engine (GCE) virtual machine, Grafana can automatically retrieve default credentials from the metadata server.